deerexart/angular-nupack/README.md

-Test Read me For Commit

--> future steps to clone use project

-To use in browser:
+All you have to do:

+Installation:

-1. Git Clone project
+1. Clone project
-2. Npm install
+2. run npm install
-3. Npm start (will boot up localhost:8000)

-To Run Tests:
+Serve:
+1. run npm start

+Test:
-1. npm test
+1. run npm test

+That's it.  package.json has all dependencies needed